The Undergraduate Program in Kinesiology

 KNES400 - The Foundations of Public Health in Kinesiology

 The program requires a cumulating experience or “capstone course” that is taken during the final semester of a student’s matriculation.
-The senior seminar course KNES 497 (3 credits), Kinesiology Senior Seminar, requires that a student explore and synthesize literature in the field.
+The Kinesiology Senior Seminar, KNES497, requires that a student explore and synthesize literature in the field.
 A senior thesis is produced as a result of this effort and students are expected to give an oral presentation of the findings that are made.
-Therefore, students are required to complete, as prerequisites, a statistics-related class and an advanced writing class prior to enrollment, as well as six of seven Kinesiology Major Core courses, and two options courses as outlined above.
-This course fulfills one of the two Advanced Studies (AS) courses for University CORE.
+Therefore, students are required to complete, as prerequisites, statistics, Fundamental Studies Professional Writing, at least six (6) of the KNES Core requirements, and at least two (2) Upper Level Option courses.
 This course fulfills one of the two Scholarship in Practice (DSSP) courses for General Education.
+This course is 3 credits.
+Example seminar topics include, but are not limited to:

 Benchmarks are a set of courses outlined for students to complete by a designated time period to ensure they are successfully progressing through the major.
 If students do not successfully complete any set of benchmarks, they will be dismissed from the major and will have one semester to declare a new major.